DitroniX/IPEM-SIX-ESP32C5-ATM90E32-IoT-Mains-Power-Energy-Monitor/README.md

 The IPEM SIX board can be used in a number of projects and installations such as:

--   Homes
+-   Home
 -   Education
 -   Offices
 -   Commercial
 -   Factories
 -   Farms
 -   EV Charging
 -   Smart Metering
 -   Greenhouses
 -   Factories
 -   Industry
 -   Solar Farms
 -   Wind Farms
 -   Off Grid Systems

 ## Updates

+-   26-06-17 - IPEM SIX Proto boards sucessfuly completed testing.
+Now in production.
--   26-06-04- IPEM SIX design in complete and Proto board in production.
+-   26-06-04 - IPEM SIX design in complete and Proto board in production.
 Still plan for availability around end of June.
 -   26-05-30 - Update: The IPEM SIX is still planned for June, although has shifted back slighty due to other projects.
 -   26-04-08 - Target Manufacture June 2026
 -   26-04-08 - Project Information Review